shaharduany/chat-app/README.md

 ### Front-end
-1. Make messages appear
-2. Set interval for updates
-3. Set logout to navigate
+1. Set logout to navigate